hanztura/hrsalespipes/README.rst

     HRSalesPipes is an open-source *business web application* that can be used to manage core operations of an **HR Recruitment Agency** (or whatever the name is of bussinesses that deliver similar services).

     Get free from using multiple separate spreadsheet(excel) files.
-Yes, HRSalesPipes solves all the problem relating to managing your data specially if your business is still using multiple spreadsheets.
+Yes, HRSalesPipes *solves all the problem relating to managing our data* specially if our business is still using multiple spreadsheets.

-    Produce real-time reports to make well informed, better, smart, and on-time decisions.
+    Produce real-time reports to make *well informed, better, smart, and on-time decisions*.

-    With its Dashboard, you can directly and conveniently know how your business is performing.
-Even your employees will get to know how they are doing that might help them get motivated to perform better and achieve better results.
+    With its Dashboard, we can *directly and conveniently know how our business is performing*.
+Even our employees will get to know how they are doing that might help them get motivated to perform better and achieve better results.

-    Improve the security of your data by on-demand backups and secured transfer protocol(HTTPS).
+    *Improve the security* of our data by on-demand backups and secured transfer protocol(HTTPS).

+    Related to improving the security are the different user permissions and that we can give to all sorts of user roles.
+This enable us to control which user can do this or that action(s).

-    And you don't even have to worry about getting computer hardwares, location to place all this equipments, hiring another IT personnel to set-up and maintain a server because HRSalesPipes is built for the cloud.
+    And we don't even have to worry about getting computer hardwares, location to place all this equipments, hiring another IT personnel to set-up and maintain a server because HRSalesPipes is built for the cloud.

-    **Access your system anytime and anywhere**.
+    **Access our system anytime and anywhere**.

-    For $0.00, yes Z-E-R-O f----ing dollar, you can already have this system live in production in less than 30 mins (not overstating here guys).
+    For $0.00, yes Z-E-R-O f----ing dollar, we can already have this system live in production in less than 30 mins (not overstating here guys).

-    Here are the core operations of your business that HRSalesPipes can manage:
+    Here are the core operations of our business that HRSalesPipes can manage:
         1. Sales Pipeline
         2. Job Board Management
         3. Candidates, Clients, and Supplier Management
         4. Commissions
         5. Reports

-    Oh by the way, since HRSalesPipes is OPEN-SOURCE, ahemmm.... yeah you can entirely have this awesome tool for **FREE**.
+    Oh by the way, since HRSalesPipes is OPEN-SOURCE, ahemmm.... yeah we can entirely have this awesome tool for **FREE**.

-    Not just that it is free, you can even sell this software and not even spending a penny or spend a single second of coding.
+    Not just that it is free, we can even sell this software and not even spending a penny or spend a single second of coding.

-    Now if you think HRSalesPipes can do something for you and your business, then let us start talking about what is HRSalesPipes and how to use it.
+    Now if we think HRSalesPipes can do something for we and our business, then let us start talking about what is HRSalesPipes and how to use it.

 Modules